Staff

 Executive Director

-Prior to her work with Ice Theatre, Ribbens worked in a variety of positions in the entertainment and sports industries.
-During her career at Candid Productions/SFX/Clear Channel she produced and managed events for Television with two-time Olympic Figure Skating Champion Dick Button.
-She also worked as an Olympic sports consultant and producer for the networks at nine Olympic Games.
-In 2002 she received a Sports Emmy for Outstanding Live Sports Special, as Associate Producer for NBC for the Salt Lake City Olympic Winter Games.
+Before her work with ITNY, Jirina worked in a variety of positions in the entertainment and sports industries, where, at Candid Productions/SFX/Clear Channel, she produced and managed events with two-time Olympic Champion Dick Button.
+She also worked as an Olympic sports consultant and producer for television networks at nine Olympic Games, winning a 2002 Sports Emmy for Outstanding Live Sports Special as Associate Producer for the Salt Lake City Olympic Winter Games with NBC.
+Jirina has always been driven by a passion for international sports with a lifelong interest in the Olympics and figure skating.

-Ms. Ribbens has always been driven by a passion for international sports with a lifelong interest in the Olympics and Figure Skating.
-A native of Antwerp, Belgium, she is a former, competitive artistic roller skater.
-While pursuing her studies, Ms. Ribbens worked a variety of events in media relations, including athlete affairs, client relations and managing press conferences.
-Her job at the 1979 World Championships working as an interpreter during a press conference eventually led Ms. Ribbens to work with ABC Sports at the 1980 Lake Placid Winter Olympics.
+A native of Antwerp, Belgium, she is a former competitive artistic roller skater.
+While pursuing her studies, Jirina worked a variety of events in media relations, including athlete affairs, client relations and managing press conferences.
+Her job at the 1979 World Championships working as an interpreter during a press conference eventually led Jirina to work with ABC Sports at the 1980 Lake Placid Winter Olympics.
 There she met Dick Button.
-About four years later – after first finishing her Masters and getting a specialized dual degree in coaching figure skating and artistic roller skating at the Trainerakademie in Cologne, Germany - she relocated to the United States to pursue a career in television production.
+About four years later – after first finishing her Masters and getting a specialized dual degree in coaching figure skating and artistic roller skating at the Trainerakademie in Cologne, Germany - she relocated to the US to pursue a career in television production.

 jirina@icetheatre.org